So you want to research....the environment. Or abortion. Or health care.

 This guide was created for community college students researching a particular topic for a paper or project.
 Most students need to narrow (and occasionally broaden) their research topics at least once during their research process.
 It's good practice to know how to zoom in and zoom out of focus on your topic if needed during different parts of your project.

-Books in this guide are shelved on the 3rd floor of the Learning Resource Center unless they are marked Reference (2nd floor), or Media (1st floor).
+Books in this guide are shelved on the 3rd floor of the Learning Resource Center unless they are marked Reference (2nd floor).
 Electronic books (ebooks) are accessible from any Internet connection with student ID number and eservices password.